anrayliu/pyvidplayer2/documentation.md

  - ```get_pos()``` - Returns the current position in seconds.
  - ```seek(time, relative=True)``` - Changes the current position in the video.
 If relative is true, the given time will be added or subtracted to the current time.
 Otherwise, the current position will be set to the given time exactly.
 Time must be given in seconds, and seeking will be accurate to one tenth of a second.
  - ```draw(surf, pos, force_draw=True)``` - Draws the current video frame onto the given surface, at the given position.
 If force_draw is true, a surface will be drawn every time this is called.
 Otherwise, only new frames will be drawn.
 This reduces cpu usage, but will cause flickering if anything is drawn under or above the video.
 This method also returns whether a frame was drawn.
- - ```preview()``` - Opens a window and plays the video.
+ - ```preview(show_fps=False)``` - Opens a window and plays the video.
 This method will hang until the video closes.
-Videos are played at 60 fps with force_draw disabled.
+Setting show_fps to True will display a counter showing how many new frames a second the preview is currently playing.
+Show_fps only supported for Pygame.

 # VideoPlayer(video, rect, interactable=False, loop=False, preview_thumbnails=0)